rmorenomf/formacion-isban/Angular 2/Jornada 3/README.md

  *ngFor y *ngIf son directivas.

-2. attribute .
+2. attribute.
 Attribute directives alter the appearance or behavior of an existing element.
 In templates they look like regular HTML attributes, hence the name.

 ```html
 <input [(ngModel)]="hero.name">